Indiana Dunes State Park Pavilion Restoration

-The sand that was moved to the west of the wall where the restrooms were built is sand that builds up at that site every winter.
-DNR staff move sand from that location every spring to keep the wall from being covered.
+The sand that was moved to the west of the wall where the restrooms were constructed is sand that built up at that site every winter.
+DNR staff moved sand from that location every spring to keep the wall from being covered.
 This sand is not part of a long-standing dune.

 Yes, that is one of their functions, as is providing a hard surface for visitors to use for dressing, eating, etc. The concrete pad will still exist around the new building.
 The new building will not cover the entire pad(s).
 Concrete will remain under the new building on the open ground floor.

 Both of the new buildings will be behind the existing concrete knee wall on the north side of the pavilion.
 As a result these buildings won’t change the dynamic or function of that wall.
 We won’t be able to extend the pad to the east because of Dunes Creek, nor to the west because of the extreme elevation change.

 The surrounding dunes, which are much higher than either the pavilion is now or the banquet center will be, make the pavilion a low-profile building.
 Most migratory passerines stopping over will drop out into the treetops on the dunes, not on the area where there is open beach with an existing building and a parking lot behind it.
 Passerines in longshore flight or nocturnal flight fly higher than the pavilion.
 There is the potential for collisions with gulls, shorebirds and other species that might regularly visit the beach, and Pavilion Partners, LLC will look at the best options for addressing that concern.